 It was a ton of work.
 But it also brought in five-figures in its heyday — not bad for a 14 year-old kid.

-However, what I loved was the process of figuring out how everything worked and the process of negotiating when I traded and sell each collectable cards.
+However, what I loved was the process of figuring out how everything worked and the process of negotiating when I traded and sold each collectable card.

 The most exciting of all was when the money started to come in from everything I figured out and put together.
 Sure the money was great, but it wasn’t about the money, it was the gratification that I figured it out and made it work.